leejordan/reflex/README.md

 ## Version 2 information

 This is version 2 of reflex grid and is not compatible with version 1.
 Many things have changed in version 2 which will need addressing if you want to update.
+I wrote a [blog post about version 2](http://lendmeyourear.net/reflex-grid-version-2.html) changes if you're interested in learning more

 - All class names have dropped the `grid__` and `grid--` prefixes but are otherwise unchanged
 - Columns are no longer flexbox by default.
 They can be converted to flexbox containers with the `col-grid` class